WICG/import-maps/spec.md

 ## Resolution

-The new "resolve a module specifier" algorithm will be prototyped in the reference implementation.
-Stay tuned!
+The new "resolve a module specifier" algorithm is prototyped in the [reference implementation](https://github.com/domenic/import-maps/tree/master/reference-implementation).
+It takes as input a specifier, a parsed import map, and a script URL that the specifier is being resolved in the context of.

 For now we will only handle cases where there is at most one fetch-scheme URL in the address array.
 Cases involving multiple such URLs (such as the [fallbacks for user-supplied packages](./README.md#for-user-supplied-packages) example) require more thought on how to thread through the spec.
 This corresponds to working through all but the last bullet in the README's section on [further implementation staging](./README.md#further-implementation-staging)